viperleed/viperleed/doc/content/parameters/intmaxatt.rst

 **TODO**: This may be wrong.
 I (MR) think that all beams whose intensity had a relative change I_propagated/I_initial > ATTENUATION_EPS will be kept!
 To be checked in the code.
+AI: TensErLEED has conflicting comments about it.
+Tt also mentioned in subroutine BEAMS, where it says beams with imaginary out-of-plane wave vector > TST are considered evanescent.

 **Default**: ATTENUATION_EPS = 0.001